 CRA and complementary laws have positively affected low-income communities and communities of color, but the damaging legacy of redlining and other discriminatory practices remain.
 One stark example is the COVID-19 pandemic’s disproportionate impact on low-income communities and people of color.

-“The CRA is a seminal piece of legislation that remains as important as ever as the nation confronts challenges associated with racial equity and the COVID-19 pandemic,” said Federal Reserve Board Governor Lael Brainard in her September 21, 2020 speech at the Urban Institute.
+“The CRA is a seminal piece of legislation that remains as important as ever as the nation confronts challenges associated with racial equity and the COVID-19 pandemic,” said former Federal Reserve Board Governor Lael Brainard in her September 21, 2020 speech at the Urban Institute.
 “We must ensure that CRA continues to be a strong and effective tool to address systemic inequities in access to credit and financial services for LMI and minority individuals and communities.”

 Visit the Federal Reserve Board of Governors for information about interagency Community Reinvestment Act proposed rulemaking efforts and the Community Reinvestment Act.